KAGEYAMA Yoshiyuki

 Introduction of Research

-The best research result is shown in Figure 1.
+The world leading achievement is an autonomous flapper shown in Figure 1.
 Generally, to make the repetitive motion of light-responsive materials, switching of light is required.
-However, the azobenzene crystals in the figure periodically flip under steady light irradiation.
-The mechanism for the self-continuous motion is shown in Figure 2.
+However, the azobenzene crystals in the figure self-continue the periodical flipping under steady light irradiation.
+The mechanism for the self-sustainable motion is shown in Figure 2.
 In the original phase of the crystal, the forward reaction (trans-to-cis photoisomerization) occurs, and the increasing in the cis-isomer ratio induces a subcritical phase transition to a metastable crystal phase.
 In the newly formed crystal, cis-to-trans photoisomerization occurs, and the decrease in the cis-isomer ratio induces the reverse phase transition to the original crystal phase.
-Repeating the dynamics spontaneously, the crystal flips repetitively.
+Repeating the dynamics, the crystal shows mechanical flips repetitively to propel in water.
 Hokkaido University press-released the result with the title of “On the path toward molecular robots”.
 The news was translated into more than ten languages by publishers.
-You may watch the movie of clione-like motion of crystal from YouTube (Figure 3).
+You may watch the movie of clione-like motion of crystal from Hokudai’s YouTube (Figure 3).

 The field of the research group is in multidiscipline area.
 All who interested in the research is welcomed to join.